gladcolor/Git-and-Vi-tutorial/git/commands/remote_add.md

 # How to use Remote Cammands?
 You obtain a repository from github.com by Romote Add command, and then show the information of repository by "git remote show" and "git remote -v".
 Please note when Add a remote repository, a name needs to be given to represent the URL.
+You can also use "Remote Remove" to stop tracking  changes of the remote repository.
 See the example below:

 ![](/git/img/remote.jpg)